rbowsley/lamplighthelp/source/16-0-0_System_Administration.markdown

 The main functions that an administrator can perform are:

-- adding new users to the system, assigning the appropriate user level and deleting them where necessary
+- adding new database operators to the system, assigning the appropriate user level and deleting them where necessary
-- adding to or changing the drop-down lists that appear in {{Lamplight}}
+- adding to or changing the drop-down lists that appear in {{Lamplight}} in profiles and records
 - creating new custom tabs and fields on profiles and records
 - setting login and password policies for users
 - turning features - such as {{message}}s and {{case}}s - on and off in global settings